Xai-Xai District: Demographics

 As of 2005, 44% of the population of the district was younger than 15 years.
 42% of the population spoke Portuguese.
 The most common mothertongue among the population was Tsonga.
 52% were analphabetic, mostly women.

 Administrative divisions

 The district is divided into three postos, Chicumbane (five localities), Chongoene (five localities), and Zongoene (three localities).
 The city of Xai-Xai is incorporated separately and does not belong to the district.

 Economy

 3% of the households in the district have access to electricity.

 Agriculture

 In the district, there are 10,000 farms which have on average 1.1 ha of land.
 The main agricultural products are corn, cassava, cowpea, peanut, sweet potato, and rice.
 Population of cattle, pigs, sheep, and goats was steadily growing prior to 2005.

 Transportation

 There is a road network in the district which includes a stretch of the national road EN1, connecting Maputo and Inhambane, as well as secondary roads.

+Water and Sanitation Services

+Access to paid piped potable water over the years: ??

+Access to (paid) potable water from boreholes (hand pumps / solar pumps): ??.